PowerShell/DscResources/CONTRIBUTING.md

 These guidelines are specific to the DSC Resource Kit and may not always reflect the same PowerShell style as other projects.
 Code reviewers will expect you to follow these guidelines and may ask you to change your code for consistency.

-If you need help commiting and pushing your code to your fork, please refer to our [guide to getting started with GitHub](GettingStartedWithGitHub.md).
+If you need help committing and pushing your code to your fork, please refer to our [guide to getting started with GitHub](GettingStartedWithGitHub.md).

 Pay attention to any new code merged into the dev branch of the official repository.
 If this occurs, you will need to pick-up these changes in your fork using the rebase instructions in our [guide to getting started with GitHub](GettingStartedWithGitHub.md).